List of countries by credit rating: Fitch

 For Fitch, a bond is considered investment grade if its credit rating is BBB− or higher.
 Bonds rated BB+ and below are considered to be speculative grade, sometimes also referred to as "junk" bonds.
 Fitch Ratings typically does not assign outlooks to sovereign ratings below B− (CCC and lower) or modifiers.
 CCC indicates 'Substantial Credit Risk' where 'default is a real possibility'.
 CC indicates 'Very High Levels of Credit Risk' where 'default of some kind appears probable'.

 Moody's

 For Moody's, a bond is considered investment grade if its credit rating is Baa3 or higher.
 Bonds rated Ba1 and below are considered to be speculative grade, sometimes also referred to as "junk" bonds.

+Others

 DBRS Morningstar

 For DBRS Morningstar, a bond is considered investment grade if its credit rating is BBB(low) or higher.
 Bonds rated BB(high) and below are considered to be speculative grade, sometimes also referred to as "junk" bonds.